-When it came to work in shrimp factories in the late 19th to early 20th century, everything operated under a unique set of rules, and how people were paid was no exception: instead of being paid with standard United States currency, factory workers were paid with units of currency referred to either broadly as tokens or more specifically in Biloxi, Mississippi as shrimp nickels!
+When it came to working in shrimp factories in the late 19th to early 20th century, everything operated under a unique set of rules, and how people were paid was no exception: instead of being paid with standard United States currency, factory workers were paid with units of currency referred to either broadly as tokens or more specifically in Biloxi, Mississippi as shrimp nickels!

 Stepping into one of those factories was like stepping into another country or even world.
 Different factories in different cities and states had their own rules and laws to govern how things were run.

 First things first, what exactly were these “shrimp nickel” tokens?
 As previously stated, the rules of payment typically differed on a case-by-case basis between factories.
 However, because they all operated under the same industry of seafood, some general similarities did crop up amongst the different payment methods.
-In general, according to Edmond Bourdreaux’s novel The Seafood Capital of the World: Biloxi’s Maritime History,
+In general, according to Edmond Boudreaux’s novel The Seafood Capital of the World: Biloxi’s Maritime History,

 “In the Louisiana and Mississippi seafood industries, tokens were used to measure the work and at the end of the day to pay the workers.
 When a certain amount of peeled shrimp or opened oysters was reached, the worker received a token.
 A cup was designed to take these measurements.
 The token came in different values, such as one cup, five cups, ten cups, and twenty cups… At the end of the day, the tokens could be redeemed for cash.”